 Stage 1 - Risk Assessment Survey & Report

-Ringley carry out a survey and compile a report on the building to gather information to produce both a Health and Safety Assessment (a mandatory requirement under The Management of Health and Safety at Work Regulations 1999) and a Fire Risk Assessment (a mandatory requirement under the Regulatory Reform (Fire Safety) Order 2005).
+Ringley carry out a survey and compile a report on the building to gather information to produce both a Health and Safety Assessment (a mandatory requirement under The Management of Health and Safety at Work Regulations 1999) and a Fire Risk Assessment (a mandatory requirement under the Regulatory Reform (Fire Safety) Order 2005), which includes an assessment of the external walls, concluding whether a separate PAS 9980 FRAEW is required.
 The survey/risk assessment uses two concepts throughout:

 - To identify hazards – something that has the potential to cause harm.